Mr Dilly’s History Live – Free Curriculum-Based History Streams for Schools

 Ages 7–13 / UK: Years 3–8 / US: Grades 2–8

-Step into the world of Ancient Egypt with Mr Dilly at the Petrie Museum of Egyptian Archaeology, home to over 80,000 incredible artefacts!
-Discover how religion and belief shaped life and death — from gods and temples to mummification and the afterlife — with fascinating insights from the museum’s curators.
+Step into the world of Ancient Egypt with Mr Dilly at the Petrie Museum of Egyptian and Sudanese Archaeology, home to an extraordinary collection of artefacts.
+Discover how religion and belief shaped life and death — from gods and temples to mummification and the afterlife — with insights guided by the museum’s expertise.

-Back in the studio, Mr Dilly is joined by historian and author Iszi Lawrence, presenter on BBC Radio 4 and author of The Cursed Tomb, for a lively and accessible conversation on the rituals, traditions, and stories that made Ancient Egypt one of history’s most fascinating civilisations.
+Back in the studio, Mr Dilly is joined by historian and author Iszi Lawrence (BBC Radio 4 presenter and author of The Cursed Tomb) for a lively, accessible conversation about the rituals, traditions and stories that made Ancient Egypt so fascinating.

-📽️ Plus: watch Mr Dilly take on the role of Chief Embalmer in a funny, slightly gruesome character short film that demonstrates the mummification process.
+📽️ Plus: Watch Mr Dilly in a funny, slightly gruesome character short film as “Eddie the Embalmer”, demonstrating the mummification process.

 WW2 Remembrance – Why Do We Remember the Second World War?